-Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!
+Healthcare Training Institute - Quality Education since 1979

 In the last section, we discussed three key assumptions that can help couples approach learning steps to solve problems together.
-These three assumptions are, all couples have problems, couples who approach problems as a team are more effective at problem solving, and rushing to find answers does not produce lasting solutions.
+These three assumptions are all couples have problems, couples who approach problems as a team are more effective at problem solving, and rushing to find answers does not produce lasting solutions.

 In this section, we will discuss the "Address with Respect" five-step structured problem solving technique I use with couples in conjoint therapy.
 The five steps in this technique are discussion, agenda setting, brainstorming, agreement and compromise, and follow-up.
-Like the Speaker-Listener Technique that we discussed on Section 6, I have found the Address with Respect technique a helpful tool for couples seeking to change the communication patterns in their relationship.
+Like the Speaker-Listener technique that we discussed in Section 6, I have found the Address with Respect technique a helpful tool for couples seeking to change the communication patterns in their relationship.

 Candice and Alexi, married for 8 years, had sought marital counseling after they began having intense fights.
-Alexi stated, "Everything piled up.
-Bills, budgets, problems with our in-laws.
+Alexi stated, "Everything piled up - Bills, budgets, problems with our in-laws...
 With so many problems Candice and I weren’t talking about, we just weren’t talking at all!
 Whenever we tried to talk, it turned into a screaming fit, with both of us hurling dishes at the walls!
 I was lonely… so I started seeing Jodi.
 I felt bad about it, I do love Candice, but I didn’t know how to talk to her anymore."

-♦ Step 1: ABC Statements
+♦ Step 1: Statements that are Heard

 ♦ Step 2: Agenda Setting

 Alexi stated, "That’s right.
 In fact, just about anything we argue about comes back to money!
-It’s just such a huge issue there seems to be no hope of every making any progress!"
+It’s just such a huge issue there seems to be no hope of ever making any progress!"
 As you know, agenda setting can be very useful for clients like Alexi and Candice.
 I suggested to Candice and Alexi that they set up a time to meet to discuss their money issues, and that they agree ahead of time exactly what small part they would discuss.

 I stated, "Candice, you mentioned that you argue frequently about who is responsible for paying bills and balancing the checkbook.
 A good first step might be to sit down and decide who is responsible for which bills, and for the checkbook.
 That way, you know exactly what you will be discussing, and you can feel yourselves making progress."